romdll/mon-caveau/README.md

     - [ ] Cookie system with "remember me" thing
     - [ ] Email verification
     - [ ] Allow to force / unforce some fields for the login (password / email / account key) (at least 1 and password / email can't be alone)
+- [ ] Wine collection system
+    - [X] Basic database system
+    - [X] Wines linked to a user
+    - [ ] We can add a new region
+    - [ ] We can add a new type of wine
+    - [ ] We can add a new domain
+    - [ ] We can add a new bottle size
+    - [ ] Allow all the adds above with verification by admin
+    - [ ] Create statistics from the wines
+    - [ ] Allow kick modification of quantity
+    - [ ] Allow reusage of images of the same wine name for an other user
+- [ ] Wine rating system
+    - [ ] Be able to rate a wine very fast and easly
+- [ ] Wine label scan
+    - [ ] Train AI ?
 - [ ] Email system
     - [ ] Notification system (extra)
     - [ ] Email verification (login)